-The world of feng shui is a marketplace of old and new energy practices, from the Landscape or Form School of Chinese antiquity to the interpretive and aspirational modern systems.
+The world of feng shui consists of old and new energy practices, from the Landscape or Form School of Chinese antiquity to the interpretive and aspirational modern systems.
 Together, it is collectively known as the Western school feng shui.
 Understanding this school of feng shui can help you decide which form to follow.

 Old School Feng Shui Goes West